Stock Analysis on Net

 Net income

-The data reveals several notable trends in the company's financial performance over the observed periods.
+The data exhibits several notable trends concerning the company's revenue composition, cost structure, profitability, and expense management over the analyzed periods.

 Revenue Composition